 Temperament and Behavior

-While the Rafeiro do Alentejo might look intimidating due to its size and stature, those familiar with the breed know them to be calm, loyal, and somewhat reserved.
-They’re known to be especially gentle with children and other animals, making them suitable family pets.
+While the Rafeiro do Alentejo might look intimidating at first glance due to its impressive size, solid build, and powerful stature, those familiar with the breed know them to be calm, loyal, and somewhat reserved companions.

 However, their guardian instincts are deeply ingrained.
 They can quickly shift from a docile companion to a protective defender when they sense a threat.
 This makes them excellent watchdogs but also requires early socialization and consistent training to ensure they’re well-adjusted and not overly aggressive.